qutip/qutip/doc/guide/dynamics/dynamics-krylov.rst

 additional parameter ``krylov_dim`` is needed. ``krylov_dim`` defines the maximum allowed Krylov-subspace dimension.

+By default, QuTiP applies the Lanczos algorithm to construct the Krylov basis.
+Alternatively, by supplying the options parameter with ``kyrlov_algorithm``, one can choose between ``"lanczos"`` and ``"arnoldi"`` and thereby also choose the Arnoldi iteration for basis construction.
+This algorithm generalizes the Lanczos algorithm to non-Hermitian systems and produces an upper Hessenberg matrix in case of non-hermiticity.

 Let's solve a simple example using the algorithm in QuTiP to get familiar with the method.

 .. plot::
     :context: reset